smileys009/blazedemo/README.md

 # mavenPOM
 A basic project to demonstrate a basic page object model framework for selenium.
+Web app under test is Blazedemo

 **Prerequisite**
 1. Java environment